 If you aren’t over her yet, entering into a friends with benefits relationship is the equivalent of pressing the stop button on your recovery process.

 I mean, it is quite literally the same thing as being friends with her, which I strongly recommend you never do.
+You should never be friends with your ex-girlfriend if you want her back.

 In most cases I see, when two ex-partners are still sleeping together, one (or both) of them is holding on to hope of getting back together.
 This type of situation causes drama, jealousy, hurt feelings, self-confidence issues, and all sorts of other shit that you just don’t need when you are trying to heal from heartbreak.